ballerina-platform/ballerina-distribution/examples/graphql-service-union-types/graphql_service_union_types.md

 # GraphQL service - Union Types

-The Ballerina GraphQL module allows defining union types as defined in the GraphQL specification.
+The Ballerina `graphql` module allows defining union types as defined in the GraphQL specification.
 However, the Ballerina union type that represents a GraphQL union type can only consist of `distinct` `service` classes.
 This is because the Ballerina type system is structurally-typed, whereas, the GraphQL type system is nominally-typed.
 The `distinct` types are the only types of Ballerina, which have the similar behavior to nominal types.
 Use union types when an API requires a type that consists of more than one type.

 ::: code graphql_service_union_types.bal :::